BotaoPENG/botaopeng.github.io/_pages/about.md

 ## 2025

 - One paper accepted by Engineering Applications of Artificial Intelligence.
-- Two paper accepted by TrustCom 2025.
+- Two papers accepted by TrustCom 2025.
 - I will be serving as a PC member for IEEE ICDM 2025.
 - I will be serving as a PC member for IEEE ICDE 2026.
 - One paper accepted by IEEE ICDE 2025.